thomas-g-knowles/songs-mysql-cli/README.md

 <=---------------- About command line interface database project ----------------=>

-App Summary: takes somg information and stores it in a MongoDB database, CRUD operations can be used to read and write to the mongo documents.
+App Summary: takes song information and stores it in a MySQL database, CRUD operations can be used to read and write within the database tables.

 This application takes argument vectors upon script exectution: it requires a CRUD operation argument and additional song information arguments (excluding drop operation).
 For more information and use cases, see CLI APP USE section: